 Christmas isn’t as merry and bright without traditional Christmas foods.

-And from classic mince pies to juicy turkey, I’ve got plenty here to choose from.
+And from classic mince pies to juicy holiday turkey recipes, I’ve got plenty to choose from.

 Traditional Christmas Foods from Around the World

 When it comes to traditional Christmas foods, there are a few recipes I know you’ll expect to see.

 So yes, you’ll find Christmas cookies, eggnog, and cranberry sauce below.